AbhinavRao23/conwaysdream/README.md

 # Deep-O-nets for learning Conway's Game transfer operator

-Attempts to train a operator learning model that can learn the transfer operator in Conway's game of life, using JAX.
+Attempts to train a model that can learn the transfer operator in Conway's game of life, using JAX.

 ## Contents: